The Importance of Typography

 Round typefaces are playful, easy-going, and friendly.

-Sharp and angled typefaces speak of speed and go-against-the-tide vibes.
+Sharp and angled typefaces convey a sense of speed and a go-against-the-tide vibe.

 Distorted typography speaks of contemporary art feels and creates a "break-all-the-rules atmosphere" that is usually used as a design element rather than in actual verbal messaging.